 The practice of damaskeening was first introduced to American watchmakers by F. Wilmot of Imier Switzerland, who first taught the technique to the movement finishers at U.S. Watch Company of Marion, New Jersey in about 1868, and then to other watch manufacturers.
-Specialized machines or "engines" were produced to apply the intricate patterns to the watch plates using spinning abrasive laps, often made of wood or ivory.
+Specialized geometric lathes or "engines" were produced to apply the intricate patterns to the watch plates using spinning abrasive laps, often made of wood or ivory.

 Waltham began damaskeening their movements in the late 1860s, and Elgin followed suit by the early 1870s.
 By the late 1870s the practice was widespread with companies like Waltham, Elgin, Hamilton, Illinois, Rockford, Seth Thomas and others striving to outdo eachother with the beauty and intricacy of their damaskeened movements.